 Since the inception of the Trash Free Lunch Challenge in 2011, participating schools have decreased lunchtime trash by an average of 70%, and winning schools are reducing waste by over 90%!
-In the past 5 years, 57,000 students in 98 schools have been a part of the Trash Free Lunch Challenge.
-70,000 bags of trash are being diverted by participating schools each year, and over 100,000 bags of trash have been diverted in the past five years!
+In the past six years, over 95,000 students in 117 schools have been a part of the Trash Free Lunch Challenge.
+47,700 bags of trash are being diverted by participating schools each year, and over 227,000 bags of trash have been diverted in the past six years!
 (That’s enough bags to line the course of a marathon!)
-Applications for this year's Trash Free Lunch Challenge are currently open, and space is limited!
+Applications for this year's Trash Free Lunch Challenge are currently open for next school year, and space is limited!
 To learn more about the Challenge and to register your school, please call us at 310-607-0175 or email email@example.com to get more information.

 Watching television has the same minimal calming effect as staring at a blank wall.
 Going outside or looking out the window at a natural scene greatly reduces a person's heart rate, as compared to watching tv.